wlillisdev/tasty_tipples/README.md

   - The contact information for Tasty Tipples is visible to the user, including their address, phone number.
   - The user is asked for their contact information and a brief message about their inquiry
-  - All fields are required for the message to be sent user will be given feedback if any errors occur.
+  - All fields are required for the message to be sent, user will be given feedback if any errors occur.

   - <img src="assets/readme/contact_2.png" alt="Contact Us" width="800"/>
   - The user will get an alert if the message was successfully submitted.

 ![success message](assets/readme/email_success.png)

-  - The site owner can view this inquiry from the admin page under the contact us app.
+  - The site owner can view the contact us inquiry from the admin page under the contact us app.

   - <img src="assets/readme/email admin.png" alt="Admin email" width="800"/>